 Stephen is a Senior in the School of International Service and the Kogod School of Business majoring in International Development and Identity, Race, Gender and Culture, along with a minor in IT.
-He has interned for nonprofits in the fields of economic development, civic engagement, language services, and immigration services.
-He is currently an intern for the Asia Bureau of the United States Agency for International Development and currently interns at the United Nations International Fund for Agricultural Development.
+He has interned for nonprofits in the fields of economic development, civic engagement, language services, and immigration services and has served as an intern for the Asia Bureau of the United States Agency for International Development and currently interns at the United Nations International Fund for Agricultural Development.
 He has also studied abroad in Taipei, Taiwan.
-Since Joining DPE in the Spring of 2016, Stephen has served as Assistant Line Captain and is now Secretary, hoping to foster greater cohesion and organization in DPE.
+Since Joining DPE in the Spring of 2016, Stephen has served as Assistant Line Captain, Secretary, and now President, hoping to foster greater cohesion and organization in DPE.

 Nicholas is a Senior in the School of International Service majoring in Global Governance.
 He is from Dijon, France and is currently interning in the European Affairs department of the U.S. Chamber of Commerce.
 In the past he has interned at the House of Representatives, the Fulbright Association, EuroTASC Consulting and CRDF Global.
 Nicholas studied abroad in Brussels where he learned about the workings of the European Union his junior year.
 He was also Professional Chair in the past and now wants to focus his efforts on strengthening DPE's roots on campus.